 Drug use changes the way a person functions in their day-to-day lives.
 As a substance use disorder takes hold, a person may exhibit the following behavioral signs of use.

 - uses the drug in greater quantities or for longer than they intended.

 - cannot reduce the amount they use or quit even when they want to.

 - loses large amounts of time to using the drug or feeling ill from its effects.

 - frequently experiences overwhelming urges or thoughts to use the drug (cravings).

-- has trouble in their family, at home, at work or at school due to their drug abuse.
+- has trouble in their family, at home, at work or at school due to their drug use.

-- continues to abuse the drug even when their relationships begin to suffer.
+- continues to use the drug even when their relationships begin to suffer.

 - no longer takes part in activities or hobbies they once enjoyed and instead spends time using the drug.